chenerinv/Linac_WireScan_Advanced/README.md

 Program to collect Linac wire scanner data using the fastest motor speed.

 ## Bugs & To-Do
+- add LSTUDY enable/disable button and automatically start and stop L:STUDY upon a scan
 - add a number of data points per position option
 - add a number of scans option
 - remove the upload button and have its functionalities be absorbed into the completion of "Browse"